shubhamsalunkhe16/html-notes/README.md

 ## `<mark>`

-- defines text that should be `marked or highlighted`
+- defines `marked or highlighted` text

 ```html
 <span>Do not forget to buy <mark>milk</mark> today.</span>